HDQuanDev/react-native-tour/README.md

 ## Installation

-Install directly from GitHub and make sure `react-native-svg` is available in your project:
+Install directly from GitHub.
+React and React Native are peer dependencies and must already exist in your project.
+You also need `react-native-svg` for the masked highlight:

 ```bash
 npm install github:fake/react-native-tour